 (a) Relationship with TNW:

-Tributary flows directly into TNW.
+□ Tributary flows directly into TNW.

-Tributary flows through Pick List tributaries before entering TNW.
+⊠ Tributary flows through 2 tributaries before entering TNW.

-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
+Project waters are 1-2 river miles from TNW.
+Project waters are 1 (or less) river miles from RPW.
+Project waters are 1 (or less) aerial (straight) miles from TNW.
+Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain:
+Explain: N/A.